kalenjordan/clean-elastic-search/README.md

 This is just in early development.

  - Implement iterative re-index, only reindexAll() works right now
+ - The way I implemented admin authentication is maybe a little hacky.
  - Some people will probably want support for URL keys in the autocomplete results